cambridge-ceu/csd3/usage.md

 Note in particular that by default, the cache files will be installed at $HOME which would exceed the quota (<40GB) of an ordinary user, and as before the destination was redirected.
 The installation also interactively asks for cache files, FASTA files and plugins.

+> The FASTA file should be automatically detected by the VEP when using --cache or --offline.
+> If it is not, use "--fasta $HOME/.vep/homo_sapiens/98_GRCh37/Homo_sapiens.GRCh37.75.dna.primary_assembly.fa"

 The following script can set up symbolic links to the executables
 ```bash
 for f in convert_cache.pl filter_vep haplo variant_recoder vep;